wbthomason/blog/content/post/academic-vim.md

 The final piece pulling together the elements of my academic writing setup is a curated set of writing plugins for Neovim.
 These fall loosely into three categories: [language plugins](#lang-plugins), [focus plugins](#focus-plugins), and [editing plugins](#edit-plugins).
-I do use a large number of plugins other than these; you can see the full set in my [dotfiles repo](https://github.com/wbthomason/.dotfiles).
+I do use many plugins other than these; you can see the full set in my [dotfiles repo](https://github.com/wbthomason/.dotfiles).

 ### Language Plugins {#lang-plugins}